raktim00/DevOps_Home_Work/README.md

 ![Merge_1](Screenshots/merge1.png)

  * Next give anything in build but remember that should execute otherwise jenkins not gonna work post-build which is the merging.
+Here is the command used in the execute shell of Merging : https://github.com/raktim00/DevOps_Home_Work/blob/master/Allow_merge_execute_shell_code

 ![Merge_2](Screenshots/merge2.png)